openstack-archive/infra-manual/doc/source/drivers.rst

   [access "refs/for/refs/*"]
   pushMerge = group <projectname>-release

-Should be added to the repository's ACL file in the project-config repo.
+Should be added to the project's ACL file in the project-config repo.

 Merge Master into Feature Branch